ShahinSHH/COVID-FACT/README.md

 Codes are available as the following list:

-* COVID-FACT_binary_test.py : Codes for testing a CT scan series (Set the "data_path" in the very begining of the code based on your data directoy.)
+* COVID-FACT_binary_test.py : Codes for testing a CT scan series (Set the "data_path" at the very begining of the code based on your data directoy.)
 * weights-stage1-final-91.h5 : Trained weight of the stage one
 * weights-stage2-final-99.h5 : Trained weight of the stage Two